moienr/SoilNet/README.md

 python train_ssl.py --help
 python train.py --help
 ```

+*If you are a "notebook person", you can use the code in [Release 2.0.0](https://github.com/moienr/SoilNet/releases/tag/v2.0.0) or  [Pre-Release](https://github.com/moienr/SoilNet/tree/ieee-prerelease) branch.*

 This repository will be updated gradually.
 Meanwhile, do not hesitate to contact us via: nkakhani@gmail.com and
 moienrangzan@gmail.com